CharuSoni13/daa/README.md

 Linear Search:
 --------------
-Linear search scans each element of the list one by one until the key is found or the list ends.
+Linear Search is the simplest searching technique.
+It checks each element in the list sequentially from start to end to find the required key.
 Can be used on sorted or unsorted data.
 Simple to understand and implement.